vangelov/Injineer/README.md

 ```

 Providers are a bit more complex than instances.
-They too have a name, but can also have dependencies which are just names of other
+They too have names, but can also have dependencies which are just names of other
 providers or instances.
-Every provider has a creator block whose job is to construct and return a object.
+Every provider has a creator block whose job is to construct and return an object.
 It takes a dictionary as parameter which contains the resolved value for each dependency name.

-If you use constructor injection you can pass the corredponding objects from the values dictionary to you init method.
+If you use constructor injection you can pass the corresponding objects from the values dictionary to you init method.

-For property injection Injineer by default will scan your object readwrite properties and set each one that is nil and has a
-name of a dependency.
-You can turn off this behaviour by passing INJProviderOptionManualInit.
+For each property of the created object that is nil, has a setter and a name from the dependencies list, the framework will try to set it to the resolved value of the corresponding depdency.
+You can turn off this behaviour by passing the INJProviderOptionManualInit option.

-By default the constuctor block is called for each object which has the corresponding provider as a dependency.
-You can make your
-provider a singleton by adding the INJProviderOptionSingleton in options.
+By default a provider's constuctor block is called each time when another provider depends on the first provider's name.
+You can make your provider a singleton by adding the INJProviderOptionSingleton in options.
+In that case the provider's constructor block is called once and the returned instance is given to all other providers that depend on it.

 ### Checking for common errors

 After you specify all your instances and providers you can call the -checkForErrors method.
 It makes sure you are not depending on names which are not added to the container.
 This can usually occur due to spelling mistakes.
-It also does a topolgical sorting of the dependency graph in order to find any circular dependencies and inform you about them.
+It also does a topological sorting of the dependency graph in order to find any circular dependencies and throws an exception listing them.

 ### Common use cases

 #### Being able to create new objects at will

-Sometimes you want to have more control when an object you depend is created.
+Sometimes you want to have more control when an object you depend on is created.
 A good example of this are view controllers.
 Say you we have the following situation:

 ```Objective-C